All permits and licenses must be processed and paid for at City Hall.

-Development and Building Permit applicants are strongly encouraged to contact the City's Planning Coordinator prior to formal application of submission in order to clarify issues related to the processing of their application(s).
+Development and Building Permit applicants must contact the City's Planning Coordinator prior to formal application of submission in order to clarify issues related to the processing of their application(s).

 A Development Permit is required for most types of development in the City of Humboldt, including the installation of permanent signs.
 The permit ensures compliance with the Zoning Bylaw and approves the appearance, location, size and use of a building in any particular lot.

 Certain buildings and land uses are only allowed in certain areas of the City in order to create comfortable residential environments and appropriate businesses settings.

 A Building Permit grants you legal permission to start construction with the knowledge that the submitted drawings comply with appropriate governmental regulations.
 As well, the Building Permit provides the means to enforce the requirements of the National Building Code of Canada, the City of Humboldt's Building Bylaw, along with other laws and applicable standards to ensure compliance and safety during construction.